Exploring the Mathematics of Unicellular Green Algae (Chlamydomonas Reinhardtii)

 Reproductive habits of chlamydomonas

-As unicellular green algae, Chlamydomonas reinhardtii exhibits both sexual and asexual modes of reproduction (Atzori et al., 2021).
+As unicellular green algae, Chlamydomonas reinhardtii exhibits both sexual and asexual modes of (Atzori et al., 2021).
 The distinction between these reproductive strategies is influenced by environmental conditions as well as the availability of resources (Atzori et al., 2021).

 The most common form of asexual reproduction in Chlamydomonas is binary fission (Cross & Umen, 2015).
 Chlamydomonas, along with other green algae, can reproduce through a multiple-fission cell cycle, or palintomy, which is denoted by a prolonged growth phase through which cells can nearly double in size (Cross & Umen, 2015).
 During binary fission, the parent cell divides into two daughter cells, or zoospores, each genetically identical to the parent cell (Cross & Umen, 2015).
 This process is rapid and efficient, which allows Chlamydomonas to quickly increase its population under favourable conditions.